 Why should I study abroad anyway?

 First of all, I just want to say that the fact that you are even considering studying abroad excites me.
 I’m definitely biased, seeing as studying abroad in Spain has changed the course of my entire life, but I think this is one of the most exciting and transformative choices you may make.
-Even if you study abroad for just a short time and never leave the US again, you are sure to gain important life skills and amazing memories.
+Even if you study abroad for just a short time and never leave the US again, you are sure to gain important life skills and amazing memories from your international exploration.

 While everyone’s experience will be slightly different, here are the things that I have found to be true and that I hope will convince you that studying abroad is, in fact, a very valuable experience.